 The Pupil Premium is additional money that is allocated to schools.

 All schools have the freedom to spend the pupil premium, which is additional to the underlying schools’ budget, in a way they think will best support the raising of attainment for their most vulnerable pupils.The aim of the Pupil Premium is to support pupils who are statistically most likely to underachieve, the focus is particularly on pupils who:

 - are known to have been eligible for free school meals at any time in the previous six years

 - have been looked after by the Local Authority continuously for at least six months

 - have parents in the armed services

 The targeted and strategic use of Pupil Premium funding will support us in achieving our aim of accelerating progress and moving children to at least age-related expectations across the curriculum.
 Deansbrook Junior School wants to ensure that all of our children receive equality of opportunity, regardless of circumstances, so children other than 'disadvantaged' children may also receive what is outlined below.

-Click on link below for our Pupil Premium Strategy document
+Click here for our Pupil Premium Strategy Document